 You do not have to engage in research to go to medical school or other health profession schools.
 However, you may find beneficial to get some exposure to any type of research--bench, social science, qualitative, etc. Do not let the fact that you do not have prior experience deter you from pursuing research.
 Professors after all are looking for someone who is genuinely interested in their research and the science behind it, is reliable and able to learn quickly, and is enthusiastic about learning.
 Be sure to convey those characteristics in your resume, cover letter, e-mail, and interview when approaching these professors.
-If you need assistance with any of these endeavors, peruse the relevant resources on this website and, for further assistance, make an appointment in The Career Center.
+If you need assistance with any of these endeavors, peruse the relevant resources on this website and, for further assistance, make an appointment in the UM University Career Center.

 Here are some tips for you: